keenerz/keenerz/README.md

 - 🤔 Currently working on MechGroupBuyTracker, Car Maintainer, and theCRM!

+- 🥅 Current Goals: Expand my knowledge and keep on coding.

 - 👨 Pronouns: He/Him

 - ⌨️ Specializing in Javascript, React, Python, PostgreSQL, and HTML5/CSS3